kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 	    std::call_once(flag, [](){std::cout << "Init stuff.
 This is called only once" << std::endl;});
 	}

-The call_once() function utilizes the [std::once_flag](http://en.cppreference.com/w/cpp/thread/once_flag) which coordinates to make sure that a function only gets called once and runs to completion.
-Any [C++ Callable object](http://en.cppreference.com/w/cpp/concept/Callable) can be used as the second parameter.
-Here we decide to pass in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda).
-You can use this to make sure the state of an object doesn't get reinitialized.
+The call_once() function utilizes the [std::once_flag](http://en.cppreference.com/w/cpp/thread/once_flag) which makes sure a function only gets called once and runs to completion.
+You can use any [C++ Callable object](http://en.cppreference.com/w/cpp/concept/Callable) as the second parameter.
+In the example you've passed in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda).
+You used it to make sure the state of the object doesn’t get reinitialized.

-For more information, check out [condition_variable](http://en.cppreference.com/w/cpp/thread/condition_variable)
+For more information, check out [condition_variable](http://en.cppreference.com/w/cpp/thread/condition_variable) documentation.